fpco/inline-c/tutorial.md

 ## Multiple statements

 We can also include C code composed of multiple statements, rather than a single expression.
-This is accomplished with the `citems` quasi-quoter, instead of `cexp`.
+This is accomplished with the `c` quasi-quoter, instead of `cexp`.

 ```